-How Dental Implants Work Vs. Braces
+Dental Implants Vs. Braces

-Miami dental implants are a permanent replacement option for natural teeth.
+Miami dental implants provide a stable, long-term solution when replacing natural teeth.
 They are the most natural and commonly used method for replacing broken, chipped, or missing teeth.
-They are made up of three parts: a metal “screw” that is surgically placed into the jaw bone, an abutment, and a ceramic crown that replaces the visible part of your tooth.
+They are made up of three parts: a metal “screw” that is surgically placed into the jaw bone, an abutment, and a ceramic dental crown that replaces the visible part of your tooth.

 Are Implants a Good Alternative to Braces?